 Control begins as protagonist Jesse Faden enters The Oldest House, the hidden-in-plain-sight headquarters of the Federal Bureau of Control.
 Drawn to the building by a seemingly unknown force, Jesse is on the search for her sibling and is as clueless as the player as to what the Bureau is or does.
 Jesse soon clues into the notion the supernatural is certainly at play; The Oldest House remains unseen to all despite being situated on a busy Manhattan street.
 A notice as you enter advises that smartphones, smart watches or anything else “smart” won’t function properly inside… and might even cause you bodily harm if you hold onto it.

 As Jesse delves further into the Bureau, she notices that the building can change.
 An elevator appears where it wasn’t before.
-An old janitor almost looks through her, muttering to himself and assuming Jesse’s here for a janitor’s assistant job.
-The janitor doesn’t seem to notice — or at the very least, just doesn’t care — that the Bureau’s offices seem abandoned, emergency lighting flickering and with an otherworldly chant resonating from deep within its bowels.
+An old janitor looks through her, muttering to himself while assuming Jesse’s there to apply for a job as a janitor’s assistant.
+The cleaner doesn’t seem to notice — or at the very least, just doesn’t care — that the Bureau’s offices seem abandoned, emergency lighting flickering and with an otherworldly chant resonating from deep within its bowels.
 To him, it’s just another day at the office.

 If you thought Alan Wake leaned into the supernatural, Control more than doubles down upon that.
 As Jesse quickly learns, the Bureau’s main responsibility is to detect and contain Objects of Power and Altered Items that can cause Altered World Events.
 Upon picking up the former director’s shape-shifting Service Weapon, itself an Object of Power, Jesse binds herself to it and becomes the Bureau’s new head.
 Altered Items like the dastardly fridge first detailed at E3 2018 seemingly lurk around every corner, with collectible documents (far more than the 120 needed for an Achievement or Trophy, I might add, and the reason why I gave up on making a guide for them at about collectible 200…) detailing the power they have to impact the world.